Huppert's Conjecture for finite simple exceptional groups of Lie type: Abstract

 \section{Abstract}

-Let $G$ be a finite group and let $\cd(G)$ be the set of all complex irreducible character degrees of $G.$ In this paper, we show that if $\cd(G)=\cd(H),$ where $H$ is a finite simple exceptional group of Lie type, then $G\cong H\times A,$ where $A$ is an abelian group.
+Let $G$ be a finite group and let $\cd(G)$ be the set of its complex irreducible character degrees.
+We show that if $\cd(G)=\cd(H),$ where $H$ is a finite simple exceptional group of Lie type, then $G\cong H\times A,$ where $A$ is an abelian group.
 This completes the verification of Huppert's Conjecture for all finite simple exceptional groups of Lie type.